 “There’s a sort of evil out there.
 Something very, very strange in these old woods.
 Call it what you want.
 A darkness, a presence.
 It takes many forms but… its been out there for as long as anyone can remember and we’ve always been here to fight it.”

 – Sheriff Harry S. Truman (Michael Ontkean) – “Zen, or the Skill to Catch a Killer”

-On this day in 1990, the network ABC broadcast the premiere of Twin Peaks, beginning a story that continues to defy description, convention or resolution.
+On April 8 1990, the network ABC broadcast the premiere of Twin Peaks, beginning a story that continues to defy description, convention or resolution.
 A surface read indicates a mystery/thriller about murder in small-town America but rapidly became a baffling, intriguing and alarming juxtaposition of the real and the supernatural, familiarity and unsettling horror, with characters beloved and feared.